Minutewomen face the Golden Flashes in the M.A.C. Center at 7 p.m. on Dec. 17

 Minutewomen to face the Crusaders at 7 p.m. on Tuesday, Nov.
 26

-The University of Massachusetts women's basketball program and head coach Sharon Dawley announced the addition of Chris Wielgus to the Minutewomen staff as the Director of Operations on Wednesday, Oct.
+The University of Massachusetts women's basketball program and head coach Sharon Dawley announced the addition of Chris Wielgus to the Minutewomen staff on Wednesday, Oct.
 2, 2013.
 Wielgus brings more than three decades of experience to the UMass program; including 30 seasons as a head coach at the NCAA Division I level.

 "I am excited to be a part of the UMass family," Wielgus said.
 "I have arrived at just the right time.
 UMass is on the move with a new Honors College and a basketball practice facility on the way.
 Sharon Dawley knows how to coach and she has assembled an outstanding staff here.
 I love to watch how hard her players work in the weight room, during their skill workouts and at team practices.
 They are dedicated, determined and eager to learn.
 I am looking forward to this wonderful adventure."